 SWANA Film Festival is a nomadic project curated by Christina Hajjar.
-Hosted at a different site each year, SWANA FF screens short films by Southwest Asian and North African filmmakers from the region and its diasporas, and presents workshops by and for SWANA filmmakers.
-All programming is free.
+Hosted online and at a different site each year, SWANA FF screens short films by Southwest Asian and North African filmmakers from the region and its diasporas.
+Workshops are by and for SWANA filmmakers and all programming is free.

 “Archiving Processes: 2022 SWANA Film Festival Review” by Sarah Sarofim, qumra journal.